 MSW students are offered full- and part-time program options with day, evening, weekend, and online classes to fit their schedules.
 Classes are offered on the main Detroit campus and at our Macomb and Schoolcraft centers.
 MSW students select from two concentrations: Innovation in Community, Policy, and Leadership (ICPL) or Interpersonal Practice (IP) and seven optional focal areas to develop knowledge and skills within a particular practice area or population of clients.
-Additionally, students have the option to select from the following specialty options:
+Additionally, students have the option to select from the following specialty degree options:

 - Dual-title and joint degrees: Dual-title in Social Work and Infant Mental Health and Joint degree in Social Work and Public Health

 - Course series: Holistic Defense and Temporary Approval for Michigan School Social Workers

 Wayne State BSW students interested in obtaining an MSW degree may also choose to save time and money via AGRADE and Senior Rule.
 AGRADE and Senior Rule participants take courses that apply to both degrees at the lower undergraduate tuition rate, providing them the opportunity to enter the job market faster and for less money.